kdroidFilter/blog/site/src/jsMain/resources/markdown/Index.md

 Hello!
 My name is Elyahou!

 I am a passionate Kotlin, native Android, and Multiplatform developer, dedicated to creating innovative solutions and pushing the boundaries of modern development.
 I am certified by JetBrains for my expertise in SQL, whether for backend development or data analysis.
 Currently, I am working towards certifications in Kotlin for Android and backend development to further validate my skills.
-Over the years, I have gained recognition for launching a trial version of the **K-droid filter**, as well as making impactful contributions to the **Compose ecosystem for Desktop**.
+Over the years, I have gained recognition for launching a trial version of the **K-droid filter**.

 I am also the creator of the following libraries: